cvdabbeele/c1SeTrain/containersDoNotContain.md

   docker container run -p 8080:80 -d nginx
 ```

-## Test 1: the filesystem in the container is carved-out of the filesystem of the host
+## Test 1: The filesystem in the container is carved-out of the filesystem of the host
 ###Find the ID of that container
 You can do "docker ps" and read the container-ID
 Or, type the following commands to create a variable $MYCONTAINERID which will contain the ID of your nginx container.